notepad-plus-plus/npp-usermanual/content/docs/macros.md

 [**Settings > Shortcut Mapper**](../preferences/#shortcut-mapper).
 When saved, the macro will be available from the Macro menu or the Macro playlist.

+As noted in the [Configuration Files](../config-files) documentation, Notepad++ writes the configuration files (including the macros) when it exits, which means that after you save your macro, your new macro will _not_ be written to the `shortcuts.xml` configuration file until Notepad++ exits.
+Thus, if you open `shortcuts.xml` after saving the macro but before exiting Notepad++, you will _not_ be able to see your new macro yet.

 ## Play a recoded macro multiple times